Droogans/unmaintainable-code/README.md

 #### Disparage In the Comments

-Discourage any attempt to use external maintenance contractors by peppering your code with insulting references to other leading software companies, especial anyone who might be contracted to do the work. e.g.:
+Discourage any attempt to use external maintenance contractors by peppering your code with insulting references to other leading software companies, especially anyone who might be contracted to do the work. e.g.:

 ```c
 /* The optimised inner loop.